-4.5.1 Business continuity solutions for resuming or recovering a prioritised activity can be expensive.
+Business continuity solutions for resuming or recovering a prioritized activity can be expensive.
 Where the centre management team estimates this to be the case, it may select alternative solutions that are acceptable to meet its business recovery objectives or, treat affected services as exclusions from the scope of their business recovery objective.

-All decisions should be guided by the latest public health advice and the Transitional Protocol - Good Practice Guidance for Continuing to Prevent the Spread of Covid-19.
+All decisions should be guided by the latest public health advice and the Return to Work Safely Protocol for Employers and Workers